The research applications of flow cytometry include:

 Intracellular Calcium Flux

-Cells interact with each other and their environment through signal transduction pathways.
+Cells interact with one another and their environment through signal transduction pathways.
 When these pathways are activated, membrane-bound calcium ion channels pump calcium into the cell and rapidly increase the intracellular calcium concentration.
 The higher calcium levels provide energy to the cell to respond to the external stimuli.
 The cytometer can monitor the flux of calcium into the cell and measure the extent to which cells respond to the stimuli.

 For More Information